calligraphist/challenge-week-1/README.md

 Added comments to index.html and style.css to facilitate refactoring.
 Refactored some div elements to semantic HTML elements.
 Re-identified style selectors accordingly.
-Removed unnecessary class attributes.
 Added web page title.
-Added alt attributes to images to improve SEO.
+Added alt attributes to images to improve search engine optimization.
-Fixed an issue with text overflow upon resizing browser.

 ## Contributions
 Code refactoring is done by Sehar.